lazyguyy/optimal-mst/README.md

 In the current implementation, the depth of a decision tree is bounded.
 In practice, the algorithm should never employ trees with a depth greater than 16.
+For further information refer to our <a href="https://lazyguyy.github.io/optimal-mst/">documentation page</a>